d2s/Documentation/Docs/CopySingleFiles.md

 </table>

-After selecting file or cataog to restore and the restore point is set, Estimate and Execute the restore.
+After selecting file or catalog to restore and the restore point is set, `Estimate` and `Execute` the restore.
+To restore a file or catalog is a two step task, first Estimate and then Execute.

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;">
 <tbody>